 The selected Consultant will provide metrics for the assessment of Program budget, scope, schedule, risk, and quality outcomes, and will meet with the CFWG to determine additional elements that will be included in the final scope of oversight services necessary to complete the Deliverables set forth in Section 5.0 of this RFP.
 The selected Consultant will provide independent Program oversight and review, and will present its recommendations to the CFWG.
 The selected Consultant will support the CFWG in its on-going independent oversight and review of the Program and perform other evaluative functions as required by the CFWG.

-Proposals from architectural, construction management, general contractor firms currently under contract with the AOC and doing work on projects within the Program will not be considered or evaluated for ultimate engagement as the Consultant providing the services set forth in this RFP.
+Proposals from architectural, construction management, general contractor firms (including their parent organizations, subsidiaries, and other firms in which they have an ownership or control interest) currently under contract with the AOC and doing work on projects within the Program will not be considered or evaluated for ultimate engagement as the Consultant providing the services set forth in this RFP.
 In addition, the selected Consultant will not be eligible to provide services to the AOC in the design of construction of projects within the Program during the period of time that it is engaged to provide the services set forth in this RFP.

 3.0 Scope of Services